Spiced Apple Bundt Cake Recipe

 Granular sweetener – I used xylitol because that’s what’s easiest on my blood sugar.
 But you can use any unprocessed, granular sweetener such as Sucanat, coconut sugar, or monk fruit.

 Virgin coconut oil – You want coconut oil that is solid when cool or at room temperature.
-Melt it, then measure in a liquid measuring cup.
+Melt it, then measure it in a liquid measuring cup.
 It needs to solidify as the cake cools.

 Vanilla extract – Use the real stuff, not vanilla flavoring.